invertase/react-native-gradle-plugin/README.md

 // this React Native module defines its defaults
 // a users project consuming this module can override
-// the values below by creating the same format project.ext {
+// the values below by creating the same format (without needing the plugin) project.ext {
   set('react-native', [
     versions: [